-To be clear right from the get-go, as a white chick, I’m not the intended audience of The Unapologetic Guide to Black Mental Health by Rheeda Walker.
-It’s written by a Black woman and explicitly directed at Black people.
+To be clear right from the start, as a white chick, I’m not the intended audience of The Unapologetic Guide to Black Mental Health by Rheeda Walker.
+It’s not that it’s not relevant, but the author is clear that I’m not who she’s trying to speak to.
+This books is written by a Black woman and explicitly directed at Black people.
 However, it also offers interesting cultural insights that are relevant to all audiences.

 Throughout the book, she gives scenarios to illustrate the concepts covered.
 These are all explicitly tied into Black culture and the things that Black people are faced with.
 The notion of improving psychological fortitude underpins the various topics covered.

 Early on, the book addresses the issue of suicide.
 Walker acknowledges that it’s a common belief among Black pastors that suicide is a white people issue, and Black people are seen as being too resilient for suicide.

 Racism and its effects come up often throughout the book.
 Walker gives suggestions on how how to distinguish between disordered anxiety and the very real worries that Black people face because of racism and horrific situations like the killing of Trayvon Martin.

 The author argues that assimilation won’t help, and can lead to the internalization of racist ideas.
 Her research has shown than Black people who don’t view their own Blackness in a positive light are at a higher risk for suicide.

 She suggests that psychological fortitude benefits the most from increasing connectedness with Black culture.
 She encourages embracing natural hair and African American Vernacular English (also known as Ebonics) as examples to promote reconnection.